-Grandparents all over the world have been recommending sleep to get over the flu for as long as anyone can remember.
+For as long as anyone can remember, grandparents all over the world have been recommending sleep to get over the flu (and other illnesses).
 Now, science is proving them right!
-There are also the tried and true ways of getting better sleep while you battle the sniffles.
+There are also the tried-and-true ways of getting better sleep while battling the sniffles.

 Some cold and flu remedies contain a decongestant called pseudoephedrine or ephedrine which produce a stimulating affect that is not very conducive to sleep.
 These decongestants are best used for daytime use while antihistamines have a drowsy action that goes well with getting the most rest you can.

 Sure, alcohol may make you sleepy, but it dries you out and causes your sinuses to swell.